tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LP_Ins_SVM.md

 **Files:** [support_vector_machine.ipynb](Activities/06-Ins_SVM/Solved/support_vector_machine.ipynb)

-Open the starter file, and highlight the following during a live coding session:
+Open the slideshow to the SVM section, and highlight the following:

 * In the previous activity, a Logistic Regression model was used to classify loan eligibility.
 Logistic Regression is just one model that can be used to classify data points.
 Another algorithm that can be used is **support vector machines (SVM)**.